walles/catiplicator/README.md

 ## TODO

-* Set up CI on pushes, running at least the JUnit tests
-* Maintain user state throughout the app
 * Add failed challenges to user state
 * Show progress bar during the level
 * Pause a bit after each completed answer to give the user time to